-There are many more lenders who can offer your suitable mortgage on Debt Management plan if you are on debt management plan or just came out of it after paying off all your debts in full or via partial settlement.
+There are many more lenders who can offer you a suitable mortgage on a Debt Management plan, if you are on a debt management plan or just came out of it after paying off all your debts in full or via partial settlement.
 If you have paid your debts recently via DMP, please allow six weeks to reflect improved credit scoring.

 If you are looking for further advice, when it comes to getting a mortgage on a debt management plan or when your DMP finishes, then get in touch with one of our expert advisers and we will surely help in your best interest.